-Public Health usually has 10 staff working on case, contact, and outbreak management year-round for 75 diseases of public health significance (e.g. measles, influenza, salmonella, HIV).
-Within the Emergency Operations Centre, this has been scaled-up to 57 front line FTE as well as 20 FTE of support staff and leadership staff through redeployment of staff from other public health programs.
+Public Health usually has 12 staff working on case, contact, and outbreak management year-round for 75 diseases of public health significance (e.g. measles, influenza, salmonella, HIV).
+Within the Emergency Operations Centre, this has been scaled-up to 86 front line FTE as well as 20 FTE of support staff and 9 supervisory/leadership staff trained to support this, as needed.
 In addition, Public Health is further expanding its capacity by "out sourcing" some of this work to staff offered by the Public Health Agency of Canada and to medical students.
 The operation now works 7 days a week, 08:00 to 20:00.